BirchM93/Project2/README.md

 Milestone Project 2: Interactive Frontend Development Milestone Project  - Code Institute

-The purpose of my project is to create a single player matching memory game.
+The purpose of this project is to create a single player matching memory game.